5 Wolframite for scientists I (Introduction)

 (+ -5 x)

 This comes at the cost of having to ‘mark’ symbols, lists and functions manually, but it’s a choice between being unevaluated by default (e.g. Wolfram, Maple), unevaluated when marked (LisPs) or no easy way to work with symbols (the vast majority of programming languages).
-It also comes at the cost of some ‘gotchas’ (listed elsewhere in the docs), but these are avoided for the most part by using a wolframite.wolfram namespace (and ‘write-ns!’ function), as introduced in the beginning.
+It also comes at the cost of some ‘gotchas’ (see Chapter 4), but these are avoided for the most part by using a wolframite.wolfram namespace (and ‘write-ns!’ function), as introduced in the beginning.

 5.4.4 Defining functions